Oliver Pendlebury

-Oliver Jack Pendlebury (born 19 January 2002) is an English professional footballer who plays as a midfielder for Southern League Premier Division South club Havant & Waterlooville.
+Oliver Jack Pendlebury (born 19 January 2002) is an English professional footballer who plays as a midfielder for Southern League Premier Division South club Sholing.

 After playing youth football for Marlow and Reading, he made his senior debut for Reading in the FA Cup in January 2021.
 He was released by Reading at the end of the season and signed for EFL League One club Wycombe Wanderers.
 After a season at the club and a loan spell at Woking, he was released the following year.
 Following his release from Wycombe, Pendlebury joined Farnborough in September 2022.
 This spell ultimately proved to be brief with the midfielder joining Aldershot Town in January 2023 before a move to Scottish Championship side, Ayr United ahead of the 2023–24 campaign, but left Ayr in August 2023, citing 'personal reasons'.
 He returned to Farnborough later that month.
 Following two years back in Hampshire, Pendlebury made the move south to join Havant & Waterlooville in February 2025.
+In June 2026, Pendlebury agreed to join Sholing.